zwbx/openpi/README.md

    ```bash
    cp -r ./src/openpi/models_pytorch/transformers_replace/* .venv/lib/python3.11/site-packages/transformers/
    ```

-   This overwrites several files in the transformers library with necessary model changes.
+This overwrites several files in the transformers library with necessary model changes: 1) supporting AdaRMS, 2) correctly controlling the precision of activations, and 3) allowing the KV cache to be used without being updated.

-**WARNING**: With the default uv link mode (hardlink), this will permanently affect the transformers library in your uv cache.
+**WARNING**: With the default uv link mode (hardlink), this will permanently affect the transformers library in your uv cache, meaning the changes will survive reinstallations of transformers and could even propagate to other projects that use transformers.
 To fully undo this operation, you must run `uv cache clean transformers`.

 ### Converting JAX Models to PyTorch